enj/website/content/en/docs/tasks/administer-cluster/kms-provider.md

 * Your cluster must use etcd v3 or later

+* For environments where all API servers are v1.28+ and downgrade support is not required, set `--feature-gates=KMSv2KDF=true` for more robust data encryption key generation.

 {{< caution >}}
 The KMS v2 API and implementation changed in incompatible ways in-between the alpha release in v1.25 and the beta release in v1.27.
 Attempting to upgrade from old versions with the alpha feature enabled will result in data loss.
+{{< /caution >}}

+{{< caution >}}
+Running mixed API server versions with some servers at v1.27 and others at v1.28 with the `--feature-gates=KMSv2KDF=true` flag set is not supported and will result in data loss.
 {{< /caution >}}

 <!-- steps -->